NataliaGitHu/OAuth/README.md

 # How to register the OAuth apps
-*Credentials should be different for GitCloud and DevInfo applications./
+*Credentials should be different for GitCloud and DevInfo applications.

 ##  GitHub.com